 - a) You must be able to provide evidence, from the third party responsible, of the number of copies of the publication made available for pick up or receipt at each distribution point by consumers.
-Note: - i) Where the copies are made available for pick up or receipt at distribution points by drivers/distributors that are not 3rd party to the publisher (such as in-house distributors or from a joint venture), it may be possible to include these in the claim as long as: - It can be demonstrated that the drivers/distributors have sufficient independence and are specifically contracted to deliver/distribute the publication. - The auditor/ABC has full and unrestricted access to the relevant parties' documentation and financial records. - ABC has specifically agreed this distribution method. - ii) In the case of retail customer magazines it may be acceptable for the publication to be distributed through the same distribution system from central/area warehouse to individual retail outlets as the retailer's other goods and use associated documentation to support a gross distribution claim and EPOS reports for net distribution if applicable.
-A retail customer magazine is defined as a publication which: - Is published by or on behalf of a retailer - Is targeted at customers of that retailer - Is supplied to the retailer's own outlets for distribution in store - iii) In the case of copies distributed to third party distributors for onward distribution to airlines (for airplanes and/or lounges), trains or ships: - Copies may be claimed as gross distribution providing ABC is given full and free access to the distributor's contractual arrangements, invoices and documentation to enable verification of the onward supply. - The gross distribution claim must be restricted to the quantity verified as onwardly distributed to the airlines, trains or ships and not the quantity supplied to the distributor. - b) Where your ABC monitored free distribution claim is for the net number of copies picked up or received by consumers at a distribution point, you must be able to provide evidence of the number of copies returned/not picked up at each relevant distribution point.
+Note: - i) Where the copies are made available for pick up or receipt at distribution points by drivers/distributors that are not 3rd party to the publisher (such as in-house distributors or from a joint venture), it may be possible to include these in the claim as long as: - It can be demonstrated that the drivers/distributors have sufficient independence and are specifically contracted to deliver/distribute the publication. - The auditor/ABC has full and unrestricted access to the relevant parties' documentation and financial records - ABC has specifically agreed this distribution method. - ii) In the case of retail customer magazines it may be acceptable for the publication to be distributed through the same distribution system from central/area warehouse to individual retail outlets as the retailer's other goods and use associated documentation to support a gross distribution claim and EPOS reports for net distribution if applicable.
+A retail customer magazine is defined as a publication which: - Is published by or on behalf of a retailer - Is targeted at customers of that retailer - Is supplied to the retailer's own outlets for distribution in store - iii) In the case of copies distributed to third party distributors for onward distribution to airlines (for airplanes and/or lounges), trains or ships: - Copies may be claimed as gross distribution providing ABC is given full and free access to the distributor's contractual arrangements, invoices and documentation to enable verification of the onward supply. - The gross distribution claim must be restricted to the quantity verified as onwardly distributed to the airlines, trains or ships and not the quantity supplied to the distributor. - iv) In the case of copies that are not distributed solus but are packaged with other free or paid publications, inserted in other publications or in goody bags you must be able to demonstrate the copies are distributed using that mechanic.
+This may include providing evidence of insertion, packaging, sales etc. We recommend you contact us for advice on evidence required. - If free copies are distributed via a retail multipack with a paid publication the claim should be restricted to the paid publication's net sale.
+If at the time you submit your circulation claim unsold copies could still be returned or reported you must make an estimate of the final net sale.
+You must adjust your claim in the following period to reflect any difference between the estimated net sale and the actual net sale. - b) Where your ABC monitored free distribution claim is for the net number of copies picked up or received by consumers at a distribution point, you must be able to provide evidence of the number of copies returned/not picked up at each relevant distribution point.
 Note: This must be on a 'session' basis.
-For example a hand merchandiser who goes out first thing in the morning and then again after lunch with a new supply of copies must sign separately for the morning and afternoon supply and returns. - c) You cannot claim distribution of back issues.
+For example a hand merchandiser who goes out first thing in the morning and then again after lunch with a new supply of copies must sign separately for the morning and afternoon supply and returns.

+c) You cannot claim distribution of back issues.